Understanding the New World of Inbound Sales & the Effect it Has on Modern Sales Teams

 An Introduction to the System Known as Smarketing

-In fact, the huge need today for a strong relationship between sales and marketing has given rise to a new system of aligning sales and marketing, known as “smarketing.”
+In addition to personalization, another essential skill required for success in inbound sales is problem-solving.
 What this label lacks in creativity, it makes up for in importance.
 The companies that place a strong emphasis on smarketing are typically the ones who successfully hit their revenue goals.
 Salesforce identifies three keys to smarketing:

 - communication between the two departments so they can keep each other abreast of important details